PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late pad-layout direct result characterization checkpoint

+The very-late pad-layout runner returns three fixed counters from transactional layout passes with IDs `layout.pad_prepost_nhwc`, `layout.unary_pad_prepost_nhwc`, and `layout.norm_subgraph_pad_prepost_nhwc`.
+Each lower-level optimizer prunes unused tensors on exit, so a zero counter is not complete mutation evidence.

+Four route classes are frozen: the raw very-late direct call, gate-layout required/full selections at indices 1/2, terminal-boundary selection at index 2, and the consumed norm-only safety fallback.
+Nested routes continue to own or receive their existing shared state scopes.
+The fallback continues to pass `include_pad=False`, `include_unary=False`, and `include_norm=True`, and its result remains consumed as `fallback_norm_stats`.

+Passing contracts freeze the three-key schema, all transactional pass IDs, lower-level cleanup, exact direct arguments, retained terminal Squeeze/Mean/Squeeze predecessor, InstanceNorm post-bias successor, nested indices and scope contracts, fallback feature flags and consumer, and the two raw lowerer occurrences.
+A strict expected-failure contract selects the unconsumed observation target `_very_late_pad_layout_stats` only for the raw `model_ir` call.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.60s`
+- direct, gate, terminal-boundary, fallback, architecture, pass-efficiency, and focused Pad owner coverage: `394 passed, 1 xfailed in 20.62s`
+- 103 branch-changed test files: `1656 passed, 1 xfailed in 30.91s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The first broad invocation lost its output handle near completion and did not provide an authoritative exit status; the identical suite was rerun to the clean result above.
+No test assertion failed.
+The sole expected failure is the intentionally unimplemented raw direct assignment.

+Retain only the raw call's existing dictionary.
+Do not change transactional owner behavior or schemas, lower-level pruning, nested route selection or scope ownership, fallback flags or consumption, direct arguments, call order, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.